sidewalklabs/docs/privacy-policy.md

 ### Information You Provide to Us

 We collect personal information that you provide directly to us, including through our websites and services or when you contact us with respect to our programs or initiatives.
-This may include your name, email address, phone number, online profile, demographic information, your opinions and preferences, resume and other job application information, and any other information you choose to provide.
+This may include your name, email address, phone number, other contact information, online profile, demographic information, your opinions and preferences, resume and other job application information, and any other information you choose to provide.

 ### Information We Collect Automatically